DeltaLabo/documentation_templates/README.md

 ### Setup instructions

-1. **Browse available templates**:
-   - Visit this repository to see available templates

-1. **Clone the repo**:
+1. Download the latest release from the [Releases](https://github.com/DeltaLabo/documentation_templates/releases) page.

+1. Unzip the release file and open it in your file explorer.

-   - Clone the repository and locate the template folder you need
+1. Browse the available templates and locate the one you need.
+All released templates include `README.md` files that can guide you.

 1. **Create a new document instance**:
-   - Copy all the contents of the folder that your desired template is located in to the location where you will work on the finalized document
+   - Copy all the contents of the folder that your desired template is located in to the location where you will work on the finalized document.
-   - Write your document in the repository of the project that the document belongs to, **NOT** in this repo (`documentation_templates`)
+   - Write your document in the repository of the project that the document belongs to, **NOT** in this repo (`documentation_templates`).
    - Apply Git best practices when writing your document, such as creating branches for important updates.

 ### Document Creation Workflow